secML/secML.github.io/src/content/post/class11.md

 ### Introduction
-It is well understood that in machine learning models are easy to be manipulated by smart attackers.
-There are both test time evasion attack or training time data poisoning attacks and hence, studying and understanding these potential risks is beneficial for application of machine learning in security critical domains.
+It is well understood that machine learning models are easy to be manipulated by smart attackers.
+There are both test-time evasion attacks and training-time data poisoning attacks, so studying and understanding these potential risks is beneficial for the application of machine learning in security critical domains.

-In this paper, the authors studied specific problem of training data poisoning attack on linear regression models and subsequently propose an effective defensive strategy.
+In this paper, the authors studied the specific problem of training a data poisoning attack on linear regression models and subsequently proposed an effective defensive strategy.

 A linear regression is defined as
 <p align="center">